simpleshue/misc/docs/running/strength_training.md

     * Lean back on the wall, whil keep body straight.
     * 10-15x3
 1. (2B) Rope jump
-    * Also focus on explosiveness and swiftness.
+    * Focus on explosiveness and swiftness.

 ### Quad, Hamstring & Glute

-We start will complex exercises, while multiple muscle groups are involved, and then focus on those which are highly demanded in running.
+We start with complex exercises, where multiple muscle groups are involved.
+Then focus on those which are highly demanded in running.

 1. (1A) Squat
     * The most basic one.
 Engages multiple muscle group.
 It serves the base for all other leg exercises.